fomichev/pycryptobox/README.md

 use tag variable, it's usage is optional (and intended to help you with the clutter).

-You can use `hidden=yes` to remove some entries from the final HTML page.
+You can use `hidden=yes` to remove some entries from the final HTML page (this is handy for the entries you want to keep and be able to access at some point but don't want it to clutter your HTML).

 Comments are started with `#` and ended at the end of the line.